Organization and Description of the Business

 1. Organization and Description of the Business

-Trevena, Inc., or the Company, was incorporated in Delaware as Parallax Therapeutics, Inc. on November 9, 2007.
-The Company began operations in December 2007, and its name was changed to Trevena, Inc. on January 3, 2008.
+Trevena, Inc., or the Company, was incorporated in Delaware as Parallax Therapeutics, Inc. in November 2007.
+The Company began operations in December 2007, and its name was changed to Trevena, Inc. in January 2008.
 The Company is a biopharmaceutical company focused on the development and commercialization of novel medicines for patients affected by central nervous system, or CNS, disorders.
 The Company operates in one segment and has its principal office in Chesterbrook, Pennsylvania.

-Since commencing operations in 2007, the Company has devoted substantially all of its financial resources and efforts to research and development, including nonclinical studies and clinical trials.
+Since commencing operations in 2007, the Company has devoted substantially all of its financial resources and efforts to commercializing its lead asset, OLINVYK® (oliceridine) injection, or OLINVYK, and to research and development, including nonclinical studies and clinical trials.
 The Company has never been profitable.
-In late 2017, the Company submitted a new drug application, or NDA, for OLINVYK™ (OLINVYK) injection, or OLINVYK, to the United States Food and Drug Administration, or the FDA.
-In August 2020, the FDA approved the NDA for OLINVYK and the Company initiated commercial launch of OLINVYK in the first quarter of 2021.
+In August 2020, the United States Food and Drug Administration, or FDA, approved the new drug application, or NDA, for OLINVYK.
+The Company initiated commercial launch of OLINVYK in the first quarter of 2021.

-Since the Company’s inception, the Company has incurred losses and negative cash flows from operations.
-At December 31, 2020, the Company had an accumulated deficit of $442.5 million.
-The Company’s net loss was $29.4 million and $24.9 million for the years ended December 31, 2020 and 2019, respectively.
-The Company follows the provisions of Financial Accounting Standards Board, or FASB, Accounting Standards Codification, or ASC, Topic 205-40, Presentation of Financial Statements—Going Concern, or ASC 205-40, which requires management to assess the Company’s ability to continue as a going concern for one year after the date the financial statements are issued.
-The Company expects that its existing balance of cash and cash equivalents as of December 31, 2020 is sufficient to fund operations for more than one year after the date of this filling, through the fourth quarter of 2022.
+Since its inception, the Company has incurred losses and negative cash flows from operations.
+At September 30, 2021, the Company had an accumulated deficit of $480.1 million.
+The Company’s net loss was $37.6 million and $17.5 million for the nine months ended September 30, 2021 and 2020, respectively.
+The Company follows the provisions of Financial Accounting Standards Board, or FASB, Accounting Standards Codification, or ASC, Topic 205-40, Presentation of Financial Statements—Going Concern, which requires management to assess the Company’s ability to continue as a going concern for one year after the date the financial statements are issued.
+The Company expects that its existing balance of cash and cash equivalents as of September 30, 2021 is sufficient to fund operations for more than one year after the date of this filing.
 There can be no assurance that the Company will be successful in raising additional capital or that such capital, if available, will be on terms that are acceptable to the Company, or that the Company will be successful in deferring certain operating expenses, or that the COVID-19 pandemic will not have an impact on the Company’s ability to raise capital or fund its operations as planned.
 If the Company is unable to raise sufficient additional capital or defer sufficient operating expenses, the Company may be compelled to reduce the scope of its operations and planned capital expenditures.